 Silica, Asbestos, Lead, Heavy Metals, and Dust Controls

 Key Takeaways

-• Treat suspect asbestos, lead paint, and heavy metal coatings as regulated materials until competent testing or documentation proves otherwise.
+• Treat suspect asbestos, lead paint, and heavy-metal coatings as regulated until competent sampling or owner documentation proves otherwise.

-• Stop work when visible dust, unknown legacy materials, or uncontrolled dry methods indicate that the exposure plan is not being followed.
+• Stop work for visible dry dust, unknown legacy materials, or uncontrolled dry methods that show the exposure control plan is not being followed.

+Silica, Asbestos, Lead, Heavy Metals, and Dust Controls